-Talk about Federal government interference!
-What a nightmare for second level government officials!
+Talk about a nightmare for the second tier government officials!
 The boss passes the law, and it's up to them to carry it out!

-Simply put, the proclamation said this.
+Simply put, the proclamation spelled out two details.

 - 1. The Jews would be annihilated.
 Every one of them.
 And... - 2.
 The blood bath would occur in eleven months.
 On the thirteenth day of Adar.
 The edict was clear.
 The empire had exactly one month shy of a year to get ready to carry out the most horrendous demonstration of Anti-Semitism the world would ever see.